hanhanwu/Hanhan_Applied_DataScience/AI_Learning_Notes.md

   * [Explain how does chunking work][22]
   * [LangChain's Text Spliter][13] vs [Chonkie][14]
   * [Langchain has more options for embeddings, retrievers, etc.][16]
-* [Extend RAG with RCA (Root Cause Analysis)][57] 🌟
-  * Input error code --> causal knowledge graph --> output causes
-  * To build causal knowledge graph (RAG & RCA):
-    * Retriever: Retrieves documents such as failure reports, maintenance logs, expert knowledge, etc.
-    * Generator: Reads the retrieved text and generates structured causal relationships.
-    * These relationships are added to the causal knowledge graph.
-  * If input can't find knowledge in the causal knowledge graph, go through RAG & RCA process.
-  * [How did the KG was built][65], hypergraph

 ### Agents
 * [Agentic Postgres][92]